-- Use the standard processing power of the instrument to do most of your calculations. - Write only the function, parameter, display algorithm, etc. that specifically applies to your needs. - You can view the final result on the instrument display, and use all of the instrument's tools to understand the result. - You can do additional processing on the result by applying standard instrument parameters, functions, etc. to the returned result, or even more powerfully, adding chained customized functions.
+- Use the standard processing power of the instrument to do most of your calculations.
+You only need to write the function, parameter, display algorithm, etc. that specifically applies to your need and that the instrument doesn't contain. - View the final result on the instrument display, and use all of the instrument's tools to understand the result. - Do additional processing on the result by applying standard instrument parameters, functions, etc. to the returned result, or even more powerfully, adding chained customized functions.
 For example, you can do an Excel calculation on a result with a MATLAB function applied to it.

-Documenting Work with LabNotebook Overview
+Documenting Your Work Using LabNotebook